 Some of the side effects of ioversol can occur up to 24 hours after you have received the medication.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-wheezing, trouble breathing;
+wheezing or trouble breathing;

 For Healthcare Professionals